THUDM/CogVideo/sat/README.md

 ### Preparing the Environment

 Please note that currently, SAT needs to be installed from the source code for proper fine-tuning.

+You need to get the code from the source to support the fine-tuning functionality, as these features have not yet been released in the Pip package.

 We will address this issue in future stable releases.

 ```
 git clone https://github.com/THUDM/SwissArmyTransformer.git